orchidsoftware/orchid.software/source/en/docs/field.md

 ## Markdown Editor

-Editor for lightweight markup language, created with the goal of writing the most readable and easy to edit text, but suitable for converting into languages for advanced publications.
+Editor for the lightweight markup language.
+Created with the goal of writing the most readable and easy to edit text.
+But suitable for converting into languages for advanced publications.

 ![Markdown](https://orchid.software/assets/img/ui/markdown.png)